-Beef Pirozhki are Russian-style hand pies.
+Beef Pirozhki are European-style hand pies.
 Simple, like an empanada.
-A favorite Russian snack stuffed with beef and onion.
-I like to add a couple of more ingredients to mine: cheese, Pasta Sauce, and bacon bits.
-Tastes even better!
+It’s a favorite snack stuffed with beef and onion.
+I like adding a couple more ingredients to mine: cheese, Pasta Sauce, and bacon bits.
+It tastes even better!

-These Pirozhki (some call them Piroshki ) bring so many memories of childhood for me.
+These Pirozhki (some call them Piroshki ) bring so many memories of my childhood for me.

 I was not a good eater as a child but I always loved BAKED GOODS until this day!